 We're not even talking about the fact that Trump didn't pay taxes.

-Now the idea that Trump hasn't paid taxes nearly twenty years.
+Now, the idea that Trump hasn't paid taxes nearly 20 years.

 That means Trump hasn't paid taxes since the year his next wife was born.

-I think the biggest scandal is not that Donald Trump hasn't paid tax fifteen years.
+I think the biggest scandal is not that Donald Trump hasn't paid taxes for 15 years.

 The Indiana governor shrugged off the likelihood that Trump didn't pay federal income taxes for nearly two decades.